rolandjansky/athena/InnerDetector/InDetValidation/InDetPhysValMonitoring/Readme.md

 To enable the InDetPhysValMonitoring histograms, add `--valid True  --validationFlags doInDet --outputNTUP_PHYSVALFile physval.root` to the transform you would run without the additional validation histograms.
 - the switch `--valid True` will enable the decoration
 - the switch `--validationFlags doInDet` will enable the InDetPhysValMonitoring histograms
-- the switch `-outputNTUP_PHYSVALFile physval.root` tells `Reco_tf` to run the physics validation monitoring step and create the histogram files.
+- the switch `--outputNTUP_PHYSVALFile physval.root` tells `Reco_tf` to run the physics validation monitoring step and create the histogram files.

 For example:
 ```